 2The VA reviews the form(s) submitted.

 3In rare cases, the patient undergoes a physical medical examination at their local VA hospital.
-With the help of a claims agent, most patients can skip this step.
+Most patients can skip this step with the help of a claims agent.

 5The veteran receives a back pay check for the period between his claim submission and approval.
 The veteran then receives a disability check every 1st of the month.

 The most important part of this process is when the VA determines the level of asbestos exposure during time in the military and during occupations as a civilian.
 This is required as evidence to establish the relationship between the veteran’s asbestos exposure and the development of mesothelioma.
 A certified VA claims representative can do most of the work setting up an exposure summary for free.

 VA Benefits & Compensation